 I had the opportunity to visit Syria in 2007.
 That year was a good one for yours truly, Loyal Reader.
 I “celebrated” seven years as an Angeleno and seven years in my job as a media researcher.
-The job – and LA – had both started to seriously suck, but I was making a good wage and had somehow turned three weeks of paid vacation into double that.
+The job had begun to wear on me, but I was making a good wage and had somehow turned three weeks of paid vacation into double that.
 (It was the only benefit that was worth a toss, and it would be taken from me the following year.)
 Travel for the year had already taken me to Cancun; Barrow, Alaska (!); China, Norway, Iceland, and Seattle.
 Thanksgiving was coming up and I knew I had to outdo myself.
 A college friend and long-time travel buddy mentioned that he had a friend from Germany who had recently been posted to the German Embassy in Damascus of all places.

 Ding!
 Ding!
 Ding!
-Let’s go to Syria!
+Nach Syrien, auf das Doppelte!
+(To Syria, on the double!)
 My friend didn’t know much about the place but I had long been curious about it, as the medieval center of Damascus – one of the oldest cities in the world – was said to be nearly unchanged for two millennia.
-Not to mention, western Syria was the location of Crac des Chevaliers, a hilltop castle dating back to the Crusades, how cool is that?
+Not to mention, western Syria was the location of Crac des Chevaliers, a hilltop castle dating back to the Crusades.
+How cool is that?
 I also recalled watching a PBS special about monasteries of the Old World (or something), and the narrator spoke of a remote, mountaintop desert monastery 85 miles from the nearest big Syrian city.
 Additional research revealed that somewhere between Damascus and this monastery (Deir Mar Musa) was a monastic town (Maaloula) that still spoke the ancient language of Jesus!

-I don’t have any theological convictions but I do find the subject of religion to be quite interesting, especially as it pertains to history.
+I don’t have many theological convictions but I do find the subject of religion to be quite interesting, especially as it pertains to history.
 Most wars, most country borders, most languages, exist because of religion.
-As you might guess, Syria was incredible.
+As you might guess, Syria was incredible in this regard.
 My expectations were continually being exceeded.
 Pictures with commentary in a subsequent post will hopefully convey the beauty, mystery, and wonder of this wondrous (and now hopelessly fucked) land.
 But for this post, I thought I’d share a few stories (in no particular order) about my time there, and then my reactions to the country’s current predicament.

 – Our welcome was far from friendly.
 We spent a long time at passport control, where we were each interrogated about our jobs, our reasons for visiting, and whether or not we had visited “occupied Palestine” before.
 The guard – who spoke almost no English and didn’t understand my answers of “Marketing,” “Advertising,” or “Radio” to the jobs question (causing me to finally just say “Computers”) – perused our passports thoroughly, convinced we had Israel stamps in there somewhere.
 Our German friend Carina finally intervened.
 She flashed her diplomatic passport and we were on our way.

 – We spent the entire next day in the Old City.
-Indeed, it was (travel cliché alert) as if we’d stepped back in time.
+Indeed, it was (travel cliché alert) as if we had stepped back in time.
 Cars were banned from most streets.
-It was covered from the elements above but open on the sides to capture that cooling Mediterranean breeze.
+The medieval lanes were covered from the elements above but open on the sides to capture that cooling Mediterranean breeze.
 Carina hired a private guide for the morning, and although that’s not normally my style, his observations were revealing.
 He showed us travelers’ caravanserais of the past.
 He led us down Straight Street, featured prominently in the Bible and still a dirt road at the time of our visit.
 He took us to the jaw-dropping Umayaad Mosque, where both men and women are allowed in the main prayer hall.
 We noticed people worshipping in peace – old men, young men, old women, young women, children.
 A special place.

 One thing we didn’t notice, not just in the mosque but nowhere in Damascus for that matter, was other tourists.
 This was during a time of peace.
 A few days later we visited the ancient ruins of Palmyra, near the Iraq border, and had the entire place to ourselves.
 The town of Palmyra, built solely for tourism, was not doing so well.
 The main street (the only street, really) had several restaurant façades, but only one was actually open.
 Our waiter, who spoke excellent English, said that after 9/11 the tourists just…stopped coming.
 Sad.
 I wonder if he’s still living there.
 I wonder if he’s still alive.

 – Having visited Syria, I’m not surprised Bashar al-Assad has fought so fiercely to stay in power.
-He’s not particularly bright, and is essentially a student of his father’s teachings.
-He’s a bit paranoid, and with friends in Russia and China, he governs like a petulant child – and with an iron fist.
+He isn’t particularly bright, and is essentially a student of his father’s teachings.
+He is more than a little bit paranoid, and with friends in Russia and China, he governs like a petulant child – and with an iron fist.
 Almost every store, hotel, and restaurant featured posters of Assad, prominently displayed.
 A few brave shopkeepers volunteered that they weren’t fans of Assad or his regime, but they displayed the posters anyway, simply to avoid harassment by the government.
 This reminded me of the Chairman Mao propaganda all over China.
-I get a kick out of this sort of retro propaganda, but it’s ludicrous all the same.
+I get a kick out of this sort of retro propaganda, but it is ludicrous all the same.

 – Just one more flashback story for today’s blog, Loyal Reader.
 The mountaintop monastery of Deir Mar Musa was a curious place.
 As with Palmyra, we arrived after dark.
 What better time to climb hundreds of rock steps than in pitch black darkness?!
 There were several stone buildings here but only one was illuminated.
 This building – the main lodge as it turned out – was accessible by a strange, Hobbit-sized door that only went as high as my waist.
 We crawled inside and were welcomed to a warm meal, a cold bed, and good fellowship.

 The dormitory consisted of wafer-thin mattresses on a wooden floor and moth-eaten wool blankets.
-You’d better believe they didn’t go to waste.
-It’s cold in the desert after dark!
+You had better believe that they didn’t go to waste.
+It is cold in the high desert after dark!
 Toilets were outside, 50 yards away, and strictly of the squat variety.
 Showers facilities were a hose (cold water only!) and a bucket.
 The price was right, however.
-All that was asked of us was a small donation (and you can’t beat such a place for ambience, even if it’s far from luxurious).
+All that was asked of us was a small donation (and you can’t beat such a place for ambiance, even if it’s far from luxurious).

 Dinner was lentil soup and pita bread – the best I’ve ever tasted.
 I didn’t sleep much that night – it was too cold to sleep – and my body woke me up early saying “Sunrise, Gringo.
 Hurry up!”
-It was damn cold out, but that sunrise was one of the very best.
+It was damn cold out, but that sunrise was one of the very best of my life.
 Top five, I’d say.